bimalabs/framework/README.md

 Rerun using `bima run` and open `/api/v1/todos/hello/bima` and then the result like below

 ![Add route](assets/add-route.png)

+You can create route with easy by typing `bima create route <name>` from terminal

 Now, try to remove `todo` from `configs/middlewares.yaml` so your response header will be back like below